-While this won’t appeal to everyone, as some homebuyers will still feel more comfortable with person-to-person interactions or mortgage brokers, ideally, all-digital mortgages will both speed up and simplify the mortgage application process for those who prefer virtual methods.
+This won’t appeal to everyone, as some homebuyers will still feel more comfortable with person-to-person interactions or mortgage brokers, but ideally, all-digital mortgages both speed up and simplify the mortgage application process.

-However, numerous technological advances have already been applied to mortgage borrowing.
+Numerous technological advances are already being applied to mortgage borrowing.
 Below are a few examples we’ve come across:

-Currently, some lenders offer preapproval applications online, which take about 10-15 minutes to complete.
-If you actually want to move forward with the loan, you’ll go through the full underwriting process.
+Some lenders offer preapproval applications online, which take about 10-15 minutes to complete.
+If you want to move forward with the loan, you’ll go through the full underwriting process.

-Others offer apps that let you apply for the loan and continue to follow the status of your application as it moves through the approval and closing process, allowing you to easily touch base with your loan officer and file bank statements or other documents.
+Others developed apps through which you can apply for a loan and follow the status of your application as it moves through the approval and closing process.
+This allows you to easily touch base with your loan officer and file bank statements or other documents.

 Estimates and disclosures

-As you’re shopping around to compare offers from lenders, they will send you loan estimates, typically through e-signature programs in an email or an app.
+As you shop around to compare offers from lenders, they’ll send you loan estimates, often through e-signature programs in an email or app.